JiajinCui/Discovering_and_Locating_Wireless_Sensors_thru_Transmitted_Signals/docs/report.md

 # Abstract

-Our project uses USRP N210 Hardware Drives (UHD) and GNU Radio to collect wireless signals being transmitted by differnt smart home sensors using different communication protocols such as WiFi, Zigbee, Z-Wave, etc. We use a spectrum sensing model called Stitching-the-Spectrum to process signal data and then a U-Net based CNN Deep Learning model to classify the signal type and eventually identify those sensors without prior knowledge of their types.
+Our project uses USRP N210 Hardware Drives (UHD) and GNU Radio to collect wireless signals from smart home sensors of different communication protocols such as WiFi, Zigbee, Z-Wave, etc. We use a spectrum sensing model called Stitching-the-Spectrum to process signal data.
+We would also use a U-Net based CNN Deep Learning model to classify the signal type and eventually identify those sensors without prior knowledge of their types.
 We plan to develop a classification model that autonomously and accurately discovers and classifies wireless sensors in a smart home by transmitted wireless signals.

 # 1. Introduction